adrianvince7/MT-AI/README.md

 ## Disclaimer

 Trading forex carries significant risk.
-This software is for educational purposes only.
-Always test thoroughly before live trading.
+This software is for internal use only.
+Always test thoroughly before live trading.login